cups/Binary-fun/README.md

 ` 0001 0000	(16)  <-- ^ acts as a toggle`

-Then use the same methods to play around with values.<F8>
+Then use the same methods to play around with values.

+## Caveats

+This is only tested on a 64 bit intel processor, running Ubuntu 14.04.
+32 bit integers, 2's complement and has __builtin_clz() [count leading zeros] and __builtin_ctz() [count trailing zeros] instructions.
+This enables you to take an integer such as 4 [0000 0100] and know that the count of trailing zeros is 2, sometimes useful, e.g. if ctz > 1  and clz is 0 then its a positive odd number.

 ## Hold your horses